 COVID-19 infection - exclusive gastrointestinal symptoms

-Presents to the primary care center for a week's worth of diarrhea, fever and malaise.
-No respiratory symptoms were reported.
+Presents to the primary care center with a week of diarrhea, fever and malaise.
+No respiratory symptoms reported.
 Blood test only shows high CRP.
 A chest x-ray is performed.

 Loading Stack -

 0 images remaining